Rafael Torres Campos: Education, life and work

-Torres Campos was born in 1853 in Almeria in southern Spain, where he completed his primary and secondary education.
-At the age of sixteen, when he had completed these studies, he moved to Madrid, following in the footsteps of his older brother to read law at the Central University.
+Torres Campos was born in 1853 in Almería in southern Spain, where he completed his primary and secondary education.
+At the age of sixteen, when he had completed these studies, he moved to Madrid, following in the footsteps of his older brother to read law at the Central University of Madrid.
 This first stay in the capital was to profoundly affect his life and later work.
 This was a time of intense social and political agitation and cultural developments.
-He arrived in Madrid in 1868, the very year of the September revolutions which precipitated the setting up of the first Spanish republic.
+He arrived in Madrid in 1868, the very year of the September revolutions which precipitated the setting up of the First Spanish Republic.
 He thus became fully aware of the problems that affected his country.

 At the same time, his studies at the university brought him into contact with the philosophy of the Krausists, which, having entered the Spanish scientific panorama in the previous decades, was at this time was having a deep influence on young Spanish students.
 This philosophy, which represented a complete break with the prevailing Scholastic tradition, was the key to later Spanish Liberalism.
-The philosophy was to aim at a social and ethical reform in its search for the 'human ideal' with special reference to the possibility of a new and revolutionary pedagogy along the lines of Rousseau, Pestalozzi and Fröebel, using as a background a 'harmonic rationalism' of idealist origin.
+The philosophy was to aim at a social and ethical reform in its search for the 'human ideal' with special reference to the possibility of a new and revolutionary pedagogy along the lines of Jean-Jacques Rousseau, Johann Heinrich Pestalozzi and Friedrich Fröbel, using as a background a "harmonic rationalism" of idealist origin.
 Its basic tenets, once freed from their initial dogmatism and imbued with the methods of the new Positivism, were taken up and never abandoned by Torres Campos.

 Especially important to an understanding of his work is the friendship of Torres Campos during these years with a number of the teachers in the Law Faculty, foremost inheritors of the philosophical system described above, which came increasingly to colour his subsequent aspirations and activities.
 Such was the case with Fernando de Castro, rector of the Central University of Madrid and instigator of the education of women in Spain; likewise with Francisco Giner de los Ríos who, having been dismissed from his chair of Law in 1875 because his opposition to the government's education policies, founded, as a way to preserve the freedom of science, an Institute of Free Education, of which Torres Campos became a member and into which he channeled a part of his teaching activity.